Eiza González: Early life and education

-González was born on 30 January 1990 in Mexico City, Mexico, the only daughter of former model Glenda Reyna and Carlos González.
+González was born on 30 January 1990 in Mexico City, Mexico.
+Her mother was a model.
 Her father died in a motorcycle accident when she was 12; she has cited her father's death as a strong influence in her career.
-She has one brother who is 12 years her senior.
+She has one brother who is 12 years older.

 She attended two private bilingual schools, Edron Academy and the American School Foundation, both located in Mexico City.
+She stayed in Trento, Italy, where she has relatives, for some time when she was around 10, to learn Italian.

+From 2003 through 2004, González studied acting at the M&M Studio, an acting school in Mexico City run by actress Patricia Reyes Spíndola.

 She completed two years of a three-year course at Televisa's acting school, Centro de Educación Artística, before she was cast as the protagonist in the 2007 teen-oriented telenovela Lola...Érase una vez at the age of 16.